CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 When matchmaking players into dedicated game servers, you will also need to configure the **Match Broker** in the Catena Backend.
 This configuration will differ depending on the needs of your game.
 Refer to the [Catena Match Broker documentation](/features/game-servers/index.md) for more information.

-For ease of testing for a first time integration, we recommend starting with a [CatenaLocalBareMetalAllocator](/features/game-servers/index.md#catenalocalbaremetalallocator) **Match Broker** configuration that will start and manage game server processes alongside the Catena backend.
+For testing a first time integration, we recommend starting with a [CatenaLocalBareMetalAllocator](/features/game-servers/index.md#catenalocalbaremetalallocator) match broker configuration that will start and manage game server processes alongside the Catena backend.

 If you would like to provision game servers using another method, you may refer to the [available match broker allocator configuration options](/features/game-servers/index.md#available-configuration-options).

 ```json
 "Catena": {